AdobeDocs/marketo.pt-BR/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/editing-entries-in-the-program-schedule-view.md

    ![](assets/image2014-9-18-18-3a1-3a36.png)

-1. Digite um novo nome e pressione **Entrar/Retornar** no teclado para confirmar a alteração.
+1. Digite um novo nome e pressione **[!UICONTROL Entrar/Retornar]** no teclado para confirmar a alteração.

    ![](assets/image2014-9-18-18-3a1-3a53.png)